Offering 4 day and Custom Tours

 What do you mean by supported bike tour?
 Is there a guide riding with us?

 We support our tours with a well designed tour van and enclosed bike / food trailer.
-We believe that the route is simple enough that you will be fine riding in small groups at your own pace without us babysitting you on the road.
+We believe that the route is simple enough that you will be fine riding in small groups at your own pace.
 We’ve found that we can better support your tour by floating between the faster, medium paced and the more leisurely participants with our tour van and trailer set up.
 We will keep an eye on the group as we leap frog you along the route, reacting quickly to any issues that may come up during the day.
 We will generally let you ride ahead for a few km’s then we will drive past the group making sure everyone is doing ok and park a few km’s ahead of the group at an appropriate place (usually at a scenic lookout).
 We will at times park and watch you ride past and at other times set up an official rest stop where all the food and supplies will be set out for you.

 If I don’t feel like riding a part of the route what is likely to happen?